Lalit8694/-REST-microservice-using-spring-boot-frameworks/README.md

 5. Implemented API using Swagger Documentation which uses localhost 8080.
       Here is the local host to use for Swagger documentation http://localhost:8080/swagger-ui/index.html

+6. To run this program you have to download the source code and update the maven and create the Mysql as mention in the point 2